jacksonhmg/ISADAssignment/documents/JacksonMowattGok_20568818_Report.md

 ## Test implementation and execution
 To run all my black box testing, all that is needed is to run the JUnit tests within the 'ScenarioTestCases.java' file.
 This file includes every black box test case discussed.
 How to run this file will depend on what interface you use.
-For me, on Visual Studio Code, I click the small green tick next to line 10 'public class ScenarioTestCases' which will automatically run all the JUnit tests using Visual Studio Code's in built functions.
+For me, on Visual Studio Code, I specifically open the 'code' folder and click the small green tick next to line 10 'public class ScenarioTestCases' which will automatically run all the JUnit tests using Visual Studio Code's in built functions.
 This layout can be seen in the following screenshot:
 ![image](https://images2.imgbox.com/04/e0/EgrBMGuX_o.png).
 The green ticks are on the left of the line numbers.
 For someone on a Unix terminal system, you would need to run the necessary JUnit compilers and runners to run this code.
 This would look something like:

 $ javac -cp junit-path ScenarioTestCases.java

 $ java -cp junit-path org.junit.runner.JUnitCore ScenarioTestCases

 Where junit-path is replaced with the path of the file in your computers directories.

 To run all my white box testing, all that is needed is to edit two lines.
 This have been demonstrated above but I'll elaborate further.
 To white box test the 'readFile' file, go to line 53 'valArray = readFile("values.csv");' and change values.csv to vales.csv.
 After this, run the code and enter '5' on the first menu.
 On the second input, enter 'false' and then you will get the desired test case as the error statement prints.